JeroenGeradts/NFLT/README.md

 3. Fuzzy search and exact search of terms in the taxonomy
 4. Export a portion of the taxonomy to Excel, starting from the current topic in view
 5. Automatically tag the content of html-, txt-, rdf- and csv-files against the preferred terms and synonyms in the taxonomy

-Remarks regarding the NFLT-taxonomy:

-Ad 1.
-You can encounter the same title multiple times while navigating or searching as some preferred terms in the taxonomy are not unique
-Ad 3.
-Idem
-Ad 4.
-Export to Excel does not function for all topics due to inconsistensies in the taxonomy Ad 5.
-All text between brackets in preferred terms and synonyms is ingnored when auto-tagging content, therefore some tags have the same name for multiple concepts
-Ad 5.
-And some tags have the same name due to the not unique preferred terms